Life-Skills Checklist for Young Adults: What Really Matters After High School

 Bill Payments and Subscriptions: Setting up reminders for rent, utilities, and other recurring payments prevents late fees and service disruptions.

-Insurance Knowledge: Grasping the basics of health, auto, and renter’s insurance can protect young adults from unforeseen financial burdens.
+Insurance Knowledge: Grasping the basics of health, car, and renter’s insurance can protect young adults from unforeseen financial burdens.
+Factoring in the costs associated with car ownership, such as repairs and saving for these expenses, is also essential for financial planning.

 3. Time and Task Management: Staying Organized Amidst New Responsibilities